openstates/documentation/api/v2/root-nodes.rst

     Limit to bills that contain a given term.
 (Experimental until 2020!)

 ``updatedSince``
-    Limit to bills that have had data updated since a given time.
+    Limit to bills that have had data updated since a given time (UTC).

     Time should be in the format YYYY-MM-DD[THH:MM:SS].

 ``actionsSince``
-    Limit to bills that have had actions since a given time.
+    Limit to bills that have had actions since a given time (UTC).

     Time should be in the format YYYY-MM-DD.